-As described in section VII.B, to understand the modern regulatory framework applicable to currently operating facilities within the Petroleum and Coal Products Manufacturing industry,

-EPA compiled applicable Federal and state regulations.
+As described in section VII.B, to understand the modern regulatory framework applicable to currently operating facilities within the Chemical Manufacturing industry, EPA compiled applicable Federal and state regulations.
 Specifically, EPA looked to regulations that address the types of releases identified in the cleanup cases.
 This review also considered industry voluntary programs that could reduce risk of releases.
-EPA also identified financial responsibility regulations that apply to facilities in the Petroleum and Coal Products Manufacturing industry in section VII.C, and compliance and enforcement history for the relevant regulations in section VII.D.
+EPA also identified financial responsibility regulations that apply to facilities in the Chemical Manufacturing industry in section VII.C, and compliance and enforcement history for the relevant regulations in section VII.D.

-EPA considered payments from commercial insurers as well, but determined that it was not necessary to conduct a detailed analysis of this potential information source in light of the analyses of cleanup cases and enforcement data.
-The cleanup cases and enforcement data, in addition to addressing the payment experience of the Fund, court settlements and judgments, and voluntary claims satisfaction, also encompass amounts from commercial insurance payments.
-For example, at one of the Petroleum and Coal Products Manufacturing sites identified and reviewed, EPA recovered funds from the potentially responsible party's (PRP's) commercial insurers in two separate settlements.
+EPA considered payments from commercial insurers as well but determined that it was not necessary to conduct a detailed analysis of this potential information source in light of the analyses of cleanup cases and enforcement data.
+The cleanup cases and enforcement data, in addition to addressing the payment experience of the Fund, court settlements and judgments, and voluntary claims satisfaction, also encompasses amounts from commercial insurance payments.
+For example, at three of the Chemicals Manufacturing NPL sites identified and reviewed, EPA recovered funds from a commercial insurer that had issued a policy to a potentially responsible party (PRP) that was a liable party at all three sites.
 Furthermore, payments from commercial insurers may have helped finance the work conducted by PRPs in the cleanup cases identified or may have been included in settlements, judgments, or enforcement cases identified by EPA.
-However, in the event there were significant payments from commercial insurers associated with facilities in the Petroleum and Coal Products Manufacturing industry that were not already indirectly captured, this information would neither indicate greater risk to the Fund nor suggest a need for financial responsibility requirements under CERCLA Section 108(b).
+However, in the event there were significant payments from commercial insurers associated with facilities in the Chemical Manufacturing industry that were not already indirectly captured, this information would neither indicate greater risk to the Fund nor suggest a need for financial responsibility requirements under CERCLA Section 108(b).

 In considering how to structure its analysis and what data sources to examine, EPA reviewed prior analysis done for selection of industry classes in the 2010 ANPRM and public comments responding to EPA's approach.
-In the public comment period for the ANPRM, EPA received a total of 67 comments from 30 commenters on the Chemical Manufacturing industry, Petroleum and Coal Products Manufacturing industry, and the Electric Power Generation, Transmission, and Distribution industry.
-In addition, EPA received five comments to the hardrock mining proposed rule that were related to the additional classes of facilities.
+In the public comment period for the ANPRM, EPA received a total of 67 comments from 30 commenters on the Chemical Manufacturing industry, Petroleum and Coal Products Manufacturing industry, and the Electric Power Generation,

+Transmission, and Distribution industry.
+In addition, EPA received five comments to the Hardrock Mining Proposed Rule that were related to the additional classes of facilities.

-EPA received comments from the American Petroleum Institute, the National Petrochemical & Refiners Association, and the American Coke and Coal Chemicals Institute, as well as individual refineries.
+EPA received comments from the American Chemistry Council and the Society of Chemical Manufacturers and Affiliates, among others.
 Commenters indicated that EPA should concentrate on current practices and not legacy contamination.
 Commenters also said that EPA should not impose financial responsibility requirements on facilities that are already subject to other Federal laws.
-One commenter stated that EPA should not include waste oil recycling sites, and that oil refineries and coke production facilities should be analyzed independently from each other.
 Lastly, many commenters believe that EPA placed too much emphasis on TRI data and RCRA BR data and expressed their opinions that these data sources are not designed or intended to provide risk-based information.

-In its 2017 Notice of Intent to Proceed with Rulemakings, EPA acknowledged limitations on information that can be gained from TRI and BR data and announced its intention to use industry-specific and current sources of data to identify risk for the purposes of the rulemakings.
-EPA also analyzed those limitations in the Final Action for the hardrock mining industry.
-Accordingly, in the analysis conducted to assess risk in the Petroleum and Coal Products Manufacturing industry for this action, EPA chose not to rely on TRI and BR data.
+In its 2017 Notice of Intent to Proceed with Rulemakings23 EPA acknowledged limitations on information that can be gained from TRI and BR data and announced its intention to use industry-specific and current sources of data to identify risk for the purposes of the rulemakings.
+EPA also analyzed those limitations in the final action for the Hardrock Mining rule.24 Accordingly, in the analysis conducted to assess risk in the Chemical Manufacturing industry for this action, EPA chose not to rely on TRI and BR data.
 While, at the time of the 2010 ANPRM, the Agency found those data sources appropriate for identifying classes of facilities to examine further, the Agency does not find the data sources valuable for assessing current risk of a Fund-financed response action in the industry.